Darvs24/Dee-Starling/README.md

-- 👋 Hi, I’m @Darvs24
+👋 Hi, I’m @Darvs24
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
+👀 I’m interested in reactive web development and machine learning 🌱 I’m currently learning python,java
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+💞️ I’m looking to collaborate on any projects that makes my skill get better 📫 How to reach me

 <!---
 Darvs24/Darvs24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.